MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeviceCollectionQueryMembershipRule.md

----
+﻿---
-description: Gets the query membership rules from one or more device collections in the Configuration Manager hierarchy. external help file: AdminUI.PS.Collections-help.xml Module Name: ConfigurationManager ms.date: 05/02/2019
+description: Gets the query membership rules from one or more device collections in the Configuration Manager hierarchy. external help file: AdminUI.PS-help.xml
+Module Name: ConfigurationManager
+ms.date: 05/02/2019
 schema: 2.0.0